Painting your nails

 Picking a wedgie or readjusting your bra strap

-.
+Asia-Images-Group/Shutterstock"Anything you can do discretely, go for it," says Swann, with a huge emphasis on the word discretely.
 If you're in a crowded room, pulling out a wedgie probably isn't feasible.
 At a work event?
 Most likely not a good idea either, because really who wants to be caught by a boss with their hand up their butt.
 Now, it's a little easier when it's your bra strap that needs to be adjusted or pulled up, but hiking up the girls should always be done in private.
 Your safest bet is to head to the nearest bathroom and do all the readjustments needed before heading back out into the world.
-Avoid having to deal with ill-fitting undergarments and constantly pulling up your bra strap by fixing these ten common bra mistakes
+Avoid having to deal with ill-fitting undergarments and constantly pulling up your bra strap by fixing these ten common bra mistakes.

 Putting your purse on the table